Keio University

 Image: Parc de la Villette, Paris

-I stroll along the forest paths and wooden bridges over the ponds in the park, then sit down on a bench in the green shade.
-Suddenly, a kangaroo comes walking leisurely from the other side.
-Soon after, a group of penguins appears from a side path and passes busily before my eyes.
+Strolling along the forest paths and wooden bridges over the ponds, I sit down on a bench in the shade of the trees.
+Then, a single kangaroo comes walking leisurely from the other side.
+Soon, a group of penguins appears from a side path and passes noisily before my eyes.
 Of course, there is no need for surprise—they, like me, are beings enjoying a stroll.

-To categorize the phenomena of the world into the animal, vegetable, and mineral kingdoms, to observe and analyze each scientifically, and at the same time, to understand the world as a whole through the intellectual activities of the human realm that transcend them—having just begun my life as a student in a German university and specializing in art history and aesthetics, I was overwhelmed by the traditions of natural science and philosophy that form the foundation of European scholarship.
-On the other hand, I also had in mind Japanese zoos and gardens, which tend toward interest and entertainment.
-Here, however, kangaroos and penguins do not simply rest in the position of being objects of our observation.
+Dividing the phenomena of the world into the animal, vegetable, and mineral kingdoms, observing and analyzing each scientifically, and simultaneously understanding the world as a whole through the intellectual activities of the human realm that transcend them—I had only just begun my life as a student at a German university, and since my specialty was art history and aesthetics, I felt overwhelmed by the traditions of natural science and philosophy that form the foundation of European scholarship.
+On the other hand, I also had in mind Japanese zoos and gardens, which tend toward amusement and entertainment.
+Here, however, kangaroos and penguins do not simply settle into the position of being objects of our observation.
 I cannot help but think that they, as they stroll, are also observing us humans.

-A stroll is a physical act that breaks down the "boundary" between the privileged observer and the observed object.
-Perhaps it was because of such insight that Yukichi Fukuzawa emphasized the importance of walking.
+A stroll is perhaps a physical act that breaks down the "boundary" between the privileged observer and the observed object.
+Was it not such an insight that led Yukichi Fukuzawa to place importance on walking?

 Thinking About Boundaries on a Zoo Bench

 The basis of art lies in the creation of images.
 By borrowing actual objects at hand, one creates a boundary and generates an absent spiritual value there—for example, try drawing a single horizontal line or a circle on a blank sheet of paper on a desk.
-Even if it is a faint pencil line, upper and lower, heaven and earth, or unity and surroundings, inside and outside, existence and nothingness—precisely order and chaos—appear on the desk.
-An image is born first from the setting of a boundary.
+Even if it is a faint pencil line, top and bottom, heaven and earth, or unity and surroundings, inside and outside, being and nothingness—precisely order and chaos—appear on the desk.
+An image is first born from the setting of a boundary.
 At the same time, however, it cannot be an image unless it transcends that conventional expression.
-How an artist creates new boundaries in color, light and shadow, shape, sound, or physical movement, and how they shift, overturn, and leap beyond them, is what establishes the generative work of Cézanne, Rodin, Mahler, and Isadora Duncan.
+How an artist creates their own new boundaries in color, light and shadow, shape, sound, or physical movement, and how they shift, overturn, and leap beyond them, is what establishes the creative work of Cézanne, Rodin, Mahler, and Isadora Duncan.

 Modern and contemporary art and culture have walked a path of struggle, seeking how to inherit and overcome the boundaries of tradition.

 However, looking back, regardless of time or place, religious architecture is a space that presents an absolute "boundary."
 This is because a transcendent world of a different dimension from everyday life actually exists there.
-In the first place, no one other than the believers who have faith in what lies beyond that "boundary" is even permitted to enter the architectural space.
-However, in the 20th century, rationalism overlooked this "boundary."
-Today, no one reproaches a "pilgrim of beauty" sitting on a pew for believers while browsing the world cultural heritage search app "Europeana" on a smartphone.
+To begin with, no one other than the faithful who believe in what lies beyond that "boundary" is even permitted to enter the architectural space.
+But in the 20th century, rationalism overlooked this "boundary."
+Today, no one reproaches a "pilgrim of beauty" sitting on a pew for the faithful while browsing the "Europeana" world cultural heritage search app on a smartphone.
 Even in social spaces, "boundaries" fluctuate in this way.

 Basel is an ancient city that produced Europe's greatest humanists; Erasmus lived there during the Renaissance.
 The zoo opened in 1874, the oldest in Switzerland.
-The university is near the zoo.
-It is impossible that the historian Burckhardt, the philosopher Nietzsche, or the psychologist Jung did not stroll through the grounds between classes.
+The university is close to the zoo.
+It is impossible that the historian Burckhardt, the philosopher Nietzsche, or the psychologist Jung did not stroll through the grounds between their classes.

-They had no way of knowing the work of landscape architect Kurt Brägger, who remodeled it into a lush landscape garden (1954–1989), but there is no doubt that they sat on benches and fixed their gaze on the "boundary" between the human realm's intellectual roots and the animal and vegetable kingdoms.
+They had no way of knowing the work of landscape architect Kurt Brägger, who renovated it into a lush landscape garden (1954–1989), but there is no doubt that they sat on benches and gazed at the roots of human knowledge at the "boundary" with the animal and plant kingdoms.

 Such benches have also been provided in botanical gardens since ancient times.